javascript-tutorial/en.javascript.info/1-js/11-async/05-promise-queue/article.md

 ## Higher-order queues

-There are other action queues, depending on the environment.
+There are other action queues, depending on the environment, often called "macrotasks" (as opposed to promise "microtasks").

 For instance, `setTimeout` enqueues an action when the time comes, or even right now if the timeout is zero: